ubc/wp-rss-block--additional-tags/README.md

 # WP RSS Block Addon - Additional Tags
-Add additional tags WP Rest API and feed to the RSS block.
+Install this plugin on your website will:

+1. Add feature image and custom fields to WP Rest API.
+2. Allows WP RSS block to pull feature image and custom fields from WP Rest API.